 Validity.
 Our software contains an integrated database of validated and peer-reviewed normative data based on age.
 Our devices have been used in over 1,500 academic and industrial studies spanning the past 30 years.

 Safety.
 The thermode temperatures in our devices are constantly monitored in real-time and have both software and hardware fail-safe mechanisms, ensuring participant safety.
 There are built-in settings of cut-off temperatures and stimulation durations.

 User-friendliness.
 We designed our systems with software and hardware ease-of-use in mind, for both academic and private research.

-All our systems are CE approved and FDA cleared, CSA and ISO 60601 certified
+All our systems are CE approved, FDA cleared, and ISO 60601 certified